The Simpsons: Road Rage: Development and release

 The Simpsons: Road Rage was developed by Radical Entertainment and published by Electronic Arts (EA), with a development time of 12 months.
 The PlayStation 2 version was released first, on November 19, 2001, in North America, and the Xbox and GameCube versions followed in December of that year.
 The cast members of The Simpsons reprised their roles for the game.
 Voice samples original to the game, as well as one-liners from the show, can be heard in Road Rage.

-A version for the Game Boy Advance, developed by Altron and published by THQ, was released in North America on July 3, 2003.
-THQ reached a publishing agreement with Fox Interactive in 2002 that gave them the rights to publish this version and a Buffy the Vampire Slayer game.
-Germaine Gioia, vice president of licensing at THQ, said "The Simpsons and Buffy properties have enjoyed tremendous consumer appeal in nearly every product category, including video game successes.
-Both properties will serve to further bolster our leadership position on the Game Boy Advance."

-The music track heard during the "Sunday Drive" gameplay mode is a loose remake of American funk band Con Funk Shun's 1977 song "Ffun".